Mental Health and Addictions Service

 What we do

 The Starting Treatment Early for Psychosis Service (STEPS) for Youth program is designed to provide early intervention services for youth experiencing signs and symptoms of a first episode of psychosis.
 We work with youth between the ages of 16 to 25.
 Our clients may also be homeless and have problems with drugs or alcohol.
-STEPS is located in the community at 21 McGill St.

 Assessment, treatment and case management services are provided by an interdisciplinary team including: psychiatry, nursing, occupational therapy and social work.
 The team provides outreach services to meet clients in their homes or in the community.
 Clients receive weekly support from the team.
 Services are provided for up to three years.
 Clients are supported to connect with the appropriate service before they are discharged from the program.